privacy-ethereum/pse.dev/content/articles/pse-roadmap-2025.md

 If you want to reach us over chat please go for [ethresearch discord](https://t.co/EqHJvFlv9E) in the #privacy channel.
 Find our work at [pse.dev/projects](https://pse.dev/projects) and [pse.dev/research](https://pse.dev/research).
 Learn our published work at both [ethresear.ch](https://ethresear.ch/) and [ethereum-magicians.org](https://ethereum-magicians.org/).

-Hope to see you all at Devconnect in one of the following events we’ll be present, organizing, or supporting: Ethereum Cypherpunk Congress, Privacy Community Hub, zkTLS Day, zkID Day, Ethereum Privacy Stack, Encryption Days, Noircon2, and many mored
+Hope to see you all at Devconnect in one of the following events we’ll be present, organizing, or supporting: Ethereum Cypherpunk Congress, Privacy Community Hub, zkTLS Day, zkID Day, Ethereum Privacy Stack, Encryption Days, Noircon2, and many more